 Nothing will draw your eye to it immediately if you saw it on the store shelf among the other clubs.

 The Sub Zero feels better than the Mavrik Driver, but even the Mavrik Driver doesn’t do too badly in this department.
 Grasping this club in your hands, you feel a solid and stable club throughout your swing.

-Getting a mishit with this club would require some effort on your part since it feels incredibly solid.
+Getting a miss hit with this club would require effort since it feels incredibly solid.

-If this doesn’t sound like it’s quite the right driver for you, fear not.
-Here some alternatives which you might consider checking out.
+If this doesn’t sound like the right driver for you, fear not.
+Here are some alternatives which you might consider checking out.